Sheila Marie (Kelly) Sharemet, 1956-2025 — RIP

 A warm smile, encouraging nature, curious mind, and command knowledge of her work were the tools she used for gaining and building trust in her patrons.
 Sheila had a gift — the capacity for effecting meaningful (often radical) change in the life of others — and shared it well.
 She was an expert — on fitness, on training, on exercise, on diet.
 An avid reader and researcher, she was a lifetime student of wellness and, thankfully for us all, an educator brimming with information and eager to share it.

 The wellness wisdom she imparted was priceless and enduring.
 Stories abound of how her fitness instructions were passed along to spouses, friends, family members, BP colleagues, etc. There was nothing “cookie-cutter” about her health/fitness advice and counsel.
 Everyone got a one-to-one accounting and guidance based on her personal observations.
 Her aptitude for sizing-up an individual and discerning their capabilities made it seem like anything was possible.
-And while Sheila was skilled about knowing when to apply the carrot or stick in physical fitness pursuits, above all, she would counsel — have a plan and stick with it.
+And while Sheila was skilled about knowing when to apply the carrot or the stick in physical fitness pursuits, above all, she would counsel — have a plan and keep at it.

 * * * * *